-It is a powerful, open source and lightweight Java Framework developed by light bend back in 2007.
-It is used to create web applications for all platform.
+It is a powerful, open-source and lightweight Java Framework developed by light bend back in 2007.
+It is used to create web applications for all platforms.
 It is written on Scala so other than Java Scala developer can also use Play to create web applications.

 - Error Messages in browser